haelmj/haelmj/README.md

 ## Hi, I'm Michael 👋🏽
 ### A Python Developer and Cyber Security Enthusiast
 - 😄 Pronouns: He/Him
-- 🔭 I am currently working on projects using React and NodeJS.
+- 🔭 I am currently working on a project using React and NodeJS.
 - 🔭 Getting started on **Open Source** contributions
 - 👯 I’m looking to collaborate on projects involving Python, SQL databases, Web development using React, Django.
 - 🤔 I’m looking for help with Open Source contributions and Web Application security.